Gangjiang1/Gangjiang1.github.io/_pages/about.md

 📄 Dec.
 2025 – First-authored paper, [Benchmarking Knowledge and Capability of Large Language Models in Building Science Domain](https://doi.org/10.59717/ipj.energy-use.2025.100026), has been published in *Energy Use*.

-📢 Feb.
-2026 – I’m excited to attend the *ASHRAE Winter Conference* in Las Vegas, NV!
-Looking forward to connecting with you there! 🌆
-I’ll be giving two presentations:
-(1) Large language models for automated building energy modeling (**Invited Talk**)
-(2) Real-world applications of the EPlus-LLM Platform (**Paper Session, Poster**)

-🎤 Oct.
-2025 – **Online talk** on BuildNext: Toward Automated Building Energy Modeling with Large Language Models [Slides](/files/Gang_LLM_ABEM_Slides.pdf)

-🎤 Aug.
-2025 – I was invited to give a speech at *ASHRAE CIDCO Conference* in Denver, CO!
-Topic: **Automating Building Energy Modeling from Natural Language**

 📢 Jun.
 2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona.
 I am happy to engage in discussions and make connections!

 📄 Apr.
 2025 – The paper related to the [EPlus-LLMv2 platform](https://doi.org/10.1016/j.autcon.2025.106223), has been accepted for publication in *Automation in Construction*.